Featured in...

 If bailiffs have already sold your belongings, your only option may be to take the firm to court in order to get your money back.

-What are Some Things that Bailiffs Cannot Take?
+What are Some Things They Cannot Take?

 The first thing that you need to remember is that there are limits on bailiffs’ powers in the UK!